mohitpai/journey-optimizer.en/help/using/reports/campaign-global-report.md

 >[!CONTEXTUALHELP]
 >id="ajo_campaign_global_push_breakdown_platform"
 >title="Push notification - Breakdown by platform"
->abstract="The Breakdown by Platform graphs and table provide a breakdown of the success of your push notifications based on the profile's operating system."
+>abstract="The Push notification - Breakdown by Platform graphs and table provide a breakdown of the success of your push notifications based on the profile's operating system."

 ![](assets/campaign_push_breakdown.png)